corndog-overflow/the_convoy/README.md

 ### How to access Create® 3 webserver:
 The Create3 webserver allows you to access and modify settings that pertain to the Create3 computer on the Turtlebot.

-1. Open web browser and enter this url:
+1. Open web browser and enter this url for robot1 and robot2 respectively:
 ```
 192.168.1.208:8080
+192.168.1.160:8080
 ```

 ### Quick Launch Nodes